All Products

 app: nacos-server

-2. Copy the following YAML code to deploy the base versions of Application A, Application B, and Application C.
+1. Deploy the base versions of Application A, Application B, and Application C.

-# YAML code for the base version of Application A
+# Base version of Application A

 apiVersion: apps/v1